dishankkalra23/dishankkalra23/README.md

 ## 🙋🏽‍♂️  About Me

-- 💻   Software Engineer at IBM India Software Labs
+- 💻   Software Engineer at IBM Cloud
 - 🎓   Bachelor's in Computer Science & Engineering from NIIT University.
-- 🌱   Love to explore new technologies and developing software solution for problems
+- 🌱   Love to explore new technologies and develop software solution for problems

 ## 🛠  Tech Stack